-- A piece I wrote on VoxEU with Matt Tickle examining a previously undiscussed transmission channel for QE in the UK: shadow borrowing from defined benefit pension schemes.
+A piece I wrote on VoxEU in 2017 with Matt Tickle examining a previously undiscussed transmission channel for QE in

+  the UK: shadow borrowing from defined benefit pension schemes.

-- A submission to the UK Parliamentary Treasury Select Committee on post-2008 monetary policy.
+  - A submission made to the UK Parliamentary Treasury Select Committee on post-2008 monetary policy in early 2017.